codeforamerica/ReqCheck/README.md

     1. Each antigen passes the patient and antigen specific 'antigen administered records' to each patient series
     2. The patient series lines each 'antigen administered record' up to each target dose
     3. The patient series loops through the target doses
-        * If the target dose is *NOT* able to be evaluated:
+        * If the target dose is *NOT* able to be evaluated (for example, sometimes the patient is not old enough):
             * It is dropped aside
-        * If the target dose is able to be evaluated (for example, sometimes the patient is not old enough):
+        * If the target dose is able to be evaluated:
-            * The target dose is evaluated using its specified logic against the next antigen administered record in line
+            * The target dose is evaluated using its specified logic against the next antigen administered record in line*
             * If the target dose is satisfied:
                 * The target dose is marked 'satisfied'
             * If the target dose is not satisfied (due to invalid age, invalid interval from the previous antigen administered record):